top of page

 Jay poured the remaining milk from the carton on the table into the mixture, turning the entire concoction gray.

 A handful of spaghetti was broken in two and pushed in to the pot with the potato masher.
 Finally, the idea for a hot flaming soup materialized as paper towels were placed on the surface of the concoction, then lit with a match.
 The smoke from the burning paper towels, and the steam from the boiling concoction filled the kitchen with a horrendous odor.
-Both boys knew how much trouble they would be in if their parents suddenly came home.
-The window by the stove was opened, and the pot was quickly carried over to the window ledge, allowing Hank to spill the contents over the back cellar doors.
+Both boys knew the soup would not be edible, and knowing how much trouble they would be in if their parents suddenly came home.
+The window by the stove was opened, and the pot was quickly carried over to the window ledge, allowing Hank to spill all the contents over the back cellar doors.
 Once the pot was empty, Jay took the pot over to the sink to rinse it out.
 The entire bottom of the pot was burnt with caked on vegetable matter, paper towel remains, and stuck spaghetti pieces.
 Hank and Jay spent the rest of the evening torturously scraping and scouring the spaghetti pot, trying to erase and reclaim its once clean and shiny silver surface.

 bottom of page